A calmer way to engage with serious ideas.

 Why this exists

-There is more to understand about the world than ever before — about minds and machines, societies and systems, meaning and measurement.
+There is more to understand about the world than ever before — about minds and machines, societies and systems, meaning and art.

-It’s a place to spend time with ideas — carefully, in good company — and to return to questions that remain interesting after the first explanation.
+It’s a place to spend time with ideas — carefully, in good company — and to explore concepts and methods in a meaningful way.

 How it works

-Some parts are self-paced — readings and reflections you can return to when you want to think quietly and without interruption.
-Other parts are live — small, moderated discussions held at convenient times, where ideas are explored collaboratively.
+Some offerings are self-paced — readings and media you can turn to when you want to think quietly and reflect.

 What it feels like

-Reading that slows you down in a good way.
+Readings that slow you down in a good way.

-Discussions that change how you frame a question rather than how quickly you answer it.
+Discussions that change how you frame a question.

 Curious what this looks like in practice?